Microservices patterns

 Choreography Based Sagas

-• coordination logic = code that publishes events and event handlers
+• coordination logic is code that publishes events and event handlers

 • when a saga participant participant updates a business object, it publishes domain events announcing what it has done